alenyeh1014/Data-Science-Google-Playstore-Analytics/README.md

 ### Project Objective

-* The purpose of this project is to apply Machine Learning Methodology for Market Analytics in order to uncover the user preferences of Google PlayStore.
+* The purpose of this project is to make Exploratory Data Analysis (EDA) and apply Machine Learning Methodology for Market Analytics.
+At the same time, we are trying to uncover the critical factors for user preferences of Google PlayStore.

 ### Methods Used